marconasuto/coral/README.md

     - The added revenue through upselling
     - The potential for referrals generated

 2. The losses indirectly related with churning:

-    - New customer acquisition costs due to lost revenues from retained customers: new customers cost on average 4 times the ARPU
+    - New customer acquisition costs due to lost revenues from retained customers: new customers cost on average 4 times the ARPU (Average Revenue Per User)
     - Reputation in the market

 For these reasons, churn rate minimisation is a key factor for any company.
 With this analysis we would like to address **3 main questions**: